 Other Linux distribution users can build and install Peek using CMake as shown:

 How useful do you think Peek can be?
 Should its approach to app features remain the same?
-For me, this has taken green recorder’s place.
+For me, this has taken the green recorder’s place.
 Share your thoughts in the comments below.